Amna Shamim contributed research and writing to the most recent version of this story.

 If you’re curious about how to find the history of a property online, you’re in luck.
 From interviewing professional experts to researching sources, we’ve gathered all the different ways you can find the history of a property online.

 There’s no better way to feel like Sherlock Holmes sleuthing for evidence than by digging into the history of a property.

 Whatever type of listing the house is, you should be able to find some important details about its history.
-Eighty-four percent of buyers who search online for detailed information find the listing description “very useful,” according to the National Association of Realtors’ 2019 Profile of Home Buyers and Sellers.
+Ninety-five percent of buyers searched online to find additional information about homes they were considering purchasing, according to the National Association of Realtors’ 2021 Profile of Home Buyers and Sellers.

 You can find the listing for the house you’re interested in by Googling its address.

 “When buyers look into the history of a home, they’re concerned with the issues that can arise,” says William Barker, a top-selling agent in Omaha, Nebraska, who sells homes 15% quicker than the average area agent.

 “Are there foundation issues?
 When was the roof replaced?
 Is the title clear of liens?
 You don’t want to be surprised by a hidden problem.”